istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 ### Mitigation for unsupported normalization

 This section describes various mitigations for unsupported normalization.
-These could be useful when you find a specific normalization that is not supported by Istio.
+These could be useful when you need a specific normalization that is not supported by Istio.

-Please make sure you understand the mitigation thoroughly and use it carefully.
-Some mitigation is just best-effort workaround that is not well tested or rely on things that are not supported by Istio.
+Please make sure you understand the mitigation thoroughly and use it carefully as some mitigations rely on things that are out the scope of Istio and also not supported by Istio.

 #### Custom normalization logic

 You can apply custom normalization logic using the WASM or Lua filter.
 It is recommended to use the WAM filter because it's officially supported and also used by Istio.
-You could use the Lua filter for quick proof-of-concept DEMO but we do not recommend using the Lua filter in production because it is not supported by Istio.
+You could use the Lua filter for a quick proof-of-concept DEMO but we do not recommend using the Lua filter in production because it is not supported by Istio.

 ##### Example custom normalization (case normalization)